Hypericum perforatum: Distribution

 Hypericum perforatum is thought to be native to every nation in Europe, and is only absent from the far north such as north European Russia and Svalbard.
 It grows in parts of North Africa and is native to Morocco, Algeria, Tunisia, and Sudan.

 In the Arabian Peninsula it only grows in parts of Saudi Arabia.
 It is present and native to all of the Western Asia phytogeographic region from the Aegean Islands and Turkey to Israel and Palestine in the west to Afghanistan in the east, only being absent from the Sinai Peninsula.
 Just to the east of this area it is also native to Pakistan and the western Himalaya region of India.

 In the temperate parts of Asia, Hypericum perforatum is mostly absent from Siberia with the exception of Western Siberia, the Altai Region, and the warmest parts of Krasnoyarsk Krai.
 It has also been introduced to Irkutsk and Buryatia.
 It is a native part of the flora of Central Asia, growing in all the former Soviet republics.
 It also is known in almost every part of the Caucasus.
 In China it is native to Xinjiang (in western China), central China, and southern China, but not to Inner Mongolia, Manchuria, or Tibet.
 In the far east of Asia it has been introduced to Primorye in Russia, Korea, and Japan.

 In North America, it is found in all of the continental US states except for Utah, Arizona, Florida, and Alabama.
 It has been introduced throughout much of Canada, as well as in Hawaii, Cuba, and Haiti.

 In South America, it is found in Argentina, Chile, Uruguay, the Juan Fernández Islands, and the more temperate parts of Brazil in the southeast.
 In the southern parts of Africa it has become established in South Africa, Lesotho, and Réunion.

-In Australia it is found in the states of South Australia, Tasmania, Victoria, and Western Australia.
+In Australia the plant is found in the states of South Australia, Tasmania, Victoria, New South Wales, and Western Australia; in all these states it has been listed as a declared weed, since it renders agricultural land unproductive for grazing.
 It has been introduced to both the North and South Islands of New Zealand.